maduhu/cloudstack-docs/rtd/source/concepts.rst

 About Primary Storage
 ~~~~~~~~~~~~~~~~~~~~~

 Primary storage pools store the virtual disks for all of the VMs running on
 the hosts.
-They can be either shared or local.
+The storage pools can be either shared or local.

 Shared pools are accessed by a number of hosts simulataneously and each
 pool is generally associated with a specific cluster where they store the
 virtual disks for the VMs running on the hosts in that cluster.
-On KVM and VMware, you can provision primary storage on a per-zone basis.
+On KVM and VMware, you can provision shared primary storage on a per-zone basis.

 Local primary storage pools are pools of storage on the hypervisors themselves
 (one pool per host).

 At least one primary storage pool is required in each cluster (or potentially
 zone).
 It is typically located close to the hosts for increased performance.
 CloudStack manages the allocation of guest virtual disks to particular primary
 storage pools.

 It is useful to set up zone-wide primary storage when you want to avoid
-extra data copy operations, However it can limit the total number of hosts
+extra data copy operations, however it can limit the total number of hosts
 which can reside in a particular zone.
-With cluster-based primary storage, data in
+With cluster-based primary storage, disk
-the primary storage is directly available only to VMs within that
+images in a primary storage pool are available only to VMs within that
 cluster.
-If a VM in a different cluster needs some of the data, it must
+If a VM in a different cluster needs access an disk image in another cluster
-be copied from one cluster to another, using the zone's secondary
+the image must be copied from one cluster to another, using the zone's secondary
 storage as an intermediate step.
 This operation can be time-consuming.

 For Hyper-V, only SMB/CIFS storage is supported.
-Note that Zone-wide Primary
+Note that zone-wide primary
-Storage is not supported in Hyper-V.
+storage is not supported in Hyper-V.

 CloudStack is designed to work with all standards-compliant iSCSI and
 NFS servers that are supported by the underlying hypervisor, including,
 for example:

 -  SolidFire for iSCSI
 -  Dell EqualLogic™ for iSCSI
 -  Network Appliance's filers for NFS and iSCSI
 -  Scale Computing for NFS

 If you intend to use only local disk for your installation, it is not
-necessary to add separate primary storage.
+a requirement to also add separate primary storage.

 About Secondary Storage
 ~~~~~~~~~~~~~~~~~~~~~~~

 Secondary storage stores the following:

--  Templates — OS images that can be used to boot VMs and can include additional configuration information, such as installed applications
+-  Templates — OS images that can be used to create VMs, these can include additional configuration, such as installed applications.

 -  ISO images — disc images containing data or bootable media for operating systems